Fuzzy Logic Example

 Now that we have the fuzzy values we can use the fuzzy rules to arrive at the final fuzzy value.
 The rules are as follows:

-• If project_funding is adequate or project_staffing is small then risk is low.
+is small then risk is low. - If

-• If project_funding is marginal and project_staffing is large then risk is normal.
+is large then risk is normal. - If

 Rule 1 - If project_funding is adequate or project_staffing is small then risk is low